- Initiated a significant expansion project for our IMPLANON NXT® (etonogestrel) manufacturing capabilities

 Global Implant Removal Task Force

-European Parliamentary Forum on Population & Development
+European Parliamentary Forum for Sexual & Reproductive Rights

-With criteria established by a multi-stakeholder group of experts in sexual and reproductive health and rights, the atlas aims to provide a dynamic and robust tool to help improve access to modern contraception.
+With criteria established by a multi-stakeholder group of experts in sexual and reproductive health and rights, the Atlas aims to provide a dynamic and robust tool to help improve access to modern contraception.

-As a result of this research, the group of experts supported by EPF published a whitepaper, representing a call to action and providing recommendations on how to improve access to contraception in Europe.
+As a result of this research, the group of experts supported by EPF published a whitepaper, representing a call-to-action and providing recommendations on how to improve access to contraception in Europe.
 The whitepaper was launched at the European Parliament on September 26, 2018, World Contraception Day.